 BOTOX effects usually last for several months.
-If you the treatments you can expect no permanent changes in the treated areas, and sweating will gradually return to the level before the treatment.
-Most of our patients come for anjual treatments and are very happy for up to twelve months.
+If you do the treatments you can expect no permanent changes in the treated areas, and sweating will gradually return to the level before the treatment.
+Most of our patients come for annual treatments and are very happy for up to twelve months.

 What happens to excessive sweat after BOTOX treatment?

-Patients requiring BOTOX for treatment of overactive underarm sweat glands can also be experiencing excessive sweat on their feet, hands, face or genital area.
-BOTOX neurotoxin injections temporarily stops sweat production solely in the treated areas.
+Patients requiring BOTOX for the treatment of overactive underarm sweat glands can also be experiencing excessive sweat on their feet, hands, face, or genital area.
+BOTOX neurotoxin injections temporarily stop sweat production solely in the treated areas.

 - Stop using deodorants and antiperspirants 24 hours prior to treatment

-- Shave the arm pits the morning of the procedure using a new sharp razor for very close shave
+- Shave the armpits the morning of the procedure using a new sharp razor for a very close shave

 Here is what some of our patients treated with BOTOX say:

 “My sweating is under control, and don’t have to change shirts several times a day.”

 “I don’t think about what to wear or if I have enough clothes to cover up.”

 – Patricia K.